 - Filters Sediment.

 - Promotes infiltration.

-- Provides habitat.
+- Provides riparian habitat.

-- Provides shade
+- Provides cooling shade to water.

 - Reduces velocity and quantity of runoff, dissipates energy.

 - Provides visual screening.

 - Can be used to stabilize stream banks.

 - Low maintenance.

 - Requires keeping all construction equipment, debris and soils out of the natural areas. - Extensive buffers can cover large areas of land that are not available for project development.